Howdy pardners. My name is Joseph Cox.

 My Junior College career counselor told me I should become a lawyer because I was inquisitive and loved to argue.
 I passed on this, since most lawyers I knew, at the time, hated their jobs and asked me if I was ready to sell my soul.

 All the accountants I knew, while I was studying for an accounting degree, were stressed and many were alcoholics.
 College life had other plans for me.
-Sex, drugs, and rock and roll did not mix well with accounting.
-I then switched to Business, too many pricks.
+The discovery of sex, drugs, and rock and roll did not mix well with accounting.
+I then switched to Business.
+Too many pricks were in that field.
+Next.

-I then found a bunch of old hippies, in the Sociology and Psychology departments who took a shining to me.
-These were my people and they threw great parties.
-I liked hanging out with Marxists and crazy people, so a Major in Sociology and a Minor in Psychology was to be.
+So, a Major in Sociology and a Minor in Psychology were to be.
 Oh yeah, I was also coached by my pastor, during that time, to become a minister.
-I was not at the point in my life to help save souls.
-I later got ordained.
+I was not at the point in my life to help save souls since I was still soul searching.
+I did become an ordained minister later on.
 That’s my ministerial suit in the photo above.

 After college, I immediately went through bankruptcy.
-Oh, how crafty were those credit companies to come on campus and give students, with no jobs, credit cards.
+Oh, how crafty were those credit companies were to come on campus and give students, with no jobs, credit cards that did not have to be paid back until we graduated.
+Talk about predatory lending.
 They really thought we were going to be responsible and be able to pay all that debt back after graduating?
 By the time I got out of college, my paychecks would not cover basic living expenses and credit card bills.
 After I got that mess taken care of I could get on with life.

 Anyway, I have digressed a bit.

 I’ve always found Capitalism and the markets fascinating.
 At my various jobs, it seemed like there was always someone trying to sell me investment vehicles to park my money in.
-They would talk about compounding interest but would fail to mention that markets can move against you nor did they even know what fees were in the investment vehicles they were trying to sell.
+They would talk about compounding interest but would fail to mention that markets can move against you nor did they even know what the fees were in the investment vehicles.
+They were simply schmuck salespeople working on commission.

 I never liked the idea of handing my money over to a stranger and paying them to manage it.
 I’ve always managed my own money.

-I started trading online around 20 years ago with OptionsXpress.
+I started trading online around 20+ years ago with OptionsXpress.
 I then moved on to IB Trader Work Station, Sogotrade (was Genisis Securities), Optionshouse, and recently settled with Think or Swim.
 I also have accounts with Etrade for my IRA.
-I have unfunded accounts at this time with Tastyworks, Dough, Webull, and Robinhood and playing with the platforms.
+I have unfunded accounts at this time with Tastyworks, Dough, Webull, and Robinhood just to play with the platforms.
 It is nice to have so many choices available.

 I have a private life, but it is mostly private.
 You have to become one of my very few, close friends, to really get to know me.